SADDLIN’ UP TIME

-Andy Hedges has his own fine recitation on the current “Cowboy Crossroads” podcast, with an extended interview with Andy Wilkinson, filled with engaging history and thoughtful, interesting stories about Charlie Goodnight and his times.
-Find the podcast and the previous gems of interviews of “music, poetry, and culture from the working cowboy West and beyond” here.
+Andy Hedges has his own fine recitation on a “Cowboy Crossroads” podcast Episode 28, with an extended interview with Andy Wilkinson, filled with engaging history and thoughtful, interesting stories about Charlie Goodnight and his times.

-Another outstanding recitation of this poem, by Jerry A. Brooks, appears on her Shoulder to Shoulder CD and on The BAR-D Roundup: Volume Seven.
+Another outstanding recitation of this poem, by Jerry Brooks, appears on her Shoulder to Shoulder CD and on The BAR-D Roundup: Volume Seven.”

-Now, the piece, Storyline, has been published by John Dofflemyer at Dry Crik Journal.
-Find more, including Andy Wilkinson’s introduction and order information here.
+Now, the piece, Storyline, has been published by John Dofflemyer Dry Crik Journal.
+Find it , including Andy Wilkinson’s introduction and order information at drycrikjournal.com.